There is no doubt that the world as we knew it at the start of 2020 – remember hugs and handshakes? – is now upside down.

 The coronavirus situation is just one more stressor for an industry already facing uncertainty with the new Agriculture Bill and continued Brexit negotiations.

-Levels of depression are still thought to be increasing, stress-related calls to farming charity helplines had been increasing and, in 2018, 83 suicides were registered among people working in agricultural and related trades in England and Wales.
-It is of little surprise therefore, that these farming charities and rural support groups are gearing up for an upsurge in calls to helplines and are adapting their services to support the industry over the coming months.
+Levels of depression are still thought to be increasing, stress-related calls to farming charity helplines had been increasing and, in 2019, 102 suicides were registered in England and Wales in those working in farming and agricultural related trades according to the Office of National Statistics.
+These included farmers, managers and proprietors of ag related services and those working in agricultural related trades and elementary ag occupations – some of the categories included were gardeners, horticulturalist, fishermen and women, forestry workers, grounds workers and greenkeepers – 47 of which were among gardeners and landscape gardeners.
+It is of little surprise therefore, that farm and rural support groups are gearing up for an upsurge in calls to helplines and are adapting their services to support the industry over the coming months.

 Commenting on how the Farming Community Network (FCN) are dealing with the situation Jude McCann, CEO said: “While cases of COVID-19 are currently declining across the UK, farmers will be remaining vigilant at a critical time for the industry and FCN stands ready to provide support to those who need it.
 We are reminding the farming community of the need to plan ahead, maintain a “COVID safe” workplace and consider contingencies in case any members of the farm team are affected directly or required to self-isolate.”